 Deliveries using separate delivery forms will be considered independent.
 If it is necessary for any two deliveries to be installed at the same time or at a particular time, please indicate this in field 13.
 All reference files listed on a single form will be installed at the same time.
 If you have any further questions, please send an e-mail to cdbs_team_at_stsci.edu (replace _at_ by @)

 1-Name of deliverer: (other e-mail addresses) 2-Date of delivery: 3-Instrument: 4-Type of file (bias,pht,etc.): 5-Has HISTORY section in header been updated to describe in detail why it is being delivered and how the file was created? (yes/no): 6-USEAFTER, PEDIGREE, DESCRIP, and COMMENT have been checked?
 6a-Was the DESCRIP keyword updated with a summary of why the file was updated or created? (yes/no) 6b- If the reference files are replacing previous versions, do the new USEAFTER dates exactly match the old ones?
 7-CDBS Verification complete? (fitsverify,certify,etc.): 8-Should these files be ingested in the OPUS, DADS and CDBS databases? (if not clearly indicate which ones): 8a-If files are synphot files, should they be delivered to ETC?
 9-Files run through CALXXX or SYNPHOT in the IRAF version of STSDAS and the IRAF* version used by the Archive pipeline? (yes/no) List the versions used: 10-Does it replace an old reference file? (yes/no): 10a-If yes, which one?
 (If the file being replaced is bad, and should not be used with any data, please indicate this here.)
 11- What is the level of change of the file? (e.g. compared to old file it could be: SEVERE, MODERATE, TRIVIAL, 1\%, 5\% etc.): 11a-If files are tables, please indicate exactly which rows have changed.
 Show output of compare_table.pro.
-12-Description of how the files were "tested" for correctness: 13-Additional Considerations: 14-Reason for delivery: 15-Disk location and name of files:
+12-Please indicate which modes (e.g. all the STIS, FUVMAMA, E140L modes) are affected by the changes in the file.
+13-Description of how the files were "tested" for correctness: 14-Additional Considerations: 15-Reason for delivery: 16-Disk location and name of files:

 1-Name of deliverer: